Indigenous Taiwanese Nations

-Han Taiwanese (Chinese-Speakers)
+Han Taiwanese Groups

-Throughout the island’s history, fierce and often violent competitions have characterized the relationship between these cultural, ethnic and linguistic groups.
+Throughout the island’s history, fierce and often violent competitions characterized the relationship between these cultural, ethnic and linguistic groups.
 More recently, however, these distinct communities have learned to coexist and cooperate with one another in order to transform Taiwan into a stable, prosperous and democratic home for all Taiwanese people.

-The earliest settlers of Taiwan are the prehistoric ancestors of all Austronesian-speakers.
-“Austronesian” refers to an incredibly wide array of ethnolinguistic groups.
-These are highly successful seafaring cultures that emerged in Taiwan sometime around 4,000 to 3,000 BCE and subsequently spread throughout the Pacific and Indian Oceans.
+The Austronesians are incredibly diverse ethnolinguistic groups.
+They are highly successful seafarers who arose in Taiwan around 4,000 to 3,000 BCE and subsequently spread throughout the Pacific and Indian Oceans.

 Among them, the Amis people of eastern Taiwan are the most numerous of the indigenous ethnic groups with over 200,000 members.
 Smaller groups like the Saisiyat and the Kanakanavu number only a few thousand or less.

-Today, Taiwan’s lowland Formosan tribes have largely embraced or are assimilated into the Han cultures that began immigrating to the island in the 17th century.
-The resulting cultural and linguistic divide between Taiwan’s mountain and plains regions (reminiscent of similar divisions that exist in other places, for example, that between Scotland’s Gaelic highlands and Anglophone lowlands) contributes to an overall sense of duality and diversity in the cultural identity of the Taiwanese people.
+Today, Taiwan’s lowland Formosan tribes have largely embraced the Han cultures that began colonizing the island in the 17th century.
+The resulting cultural and linguistic contrast between Taiwan’s mountains and plains regions (comparable to Scotland’s Gaelic Highlands and Anglophone Lowlands) contributes to an overall sense of duality and diversity in the identity of the Taiwanese people.

 The other main Han group, the Hakka people, who speak a Chinese variety distinctly different from Hokkien, originated in eastern Guangdong.
 The Hakkas, notably, have also historically formed communities in parts of India, Bangladesh and Southeast Asia.

-Today, the Hoklo of Taiwan makes up the majority (70%) of the island’s population and—along with their language—are commonly referred to simply as “Taiwanese.”
+Today, the Hoklo of Taiwan make up the majority (70%) of the island’s population and—along with their language—are commonly referred to simply as “Taiwanese.”
 These people mainly inhabit Taiwan’s agriculturally productive lowlands, with the largest population concentration in the island’s southwest.
 The Hakkas, on the other hand, are based mainly in the Hsinchu and Miaoli counties in hilly northwestern Taiwan.
 The Hakkas form the second largest ethnolinguistic group (15%) on the island.

 A final group of Chinese-speakers forms about 13% of the island’s population.
 In English, they are often called “Mainlanders” (those originating from mainland China as opposed to diasporic Han communities overseas).
 On the island, these people are better known as wàishěngrén or “outlanders.”